Miles and the Magic Flute

 The appliance was one Patty had salvaged from someone’s trash, and she’d brought it to Miles at noon while he still lay in his bed.
-One minute, he’d been tucked beneath three layers of clothes and four layers of covers cursing Minnesota, cursing winter, cursing Fellerman Financial for laying him off and every other business in Atlanta for not hiring him, hating Jeff and his floozy, hating his friends who forgot about him the second he left town and didn’t even bother to respond to any of his posts on Facebook—and then there had been the toaster oven, clanking against his legs.
+One minute, he’d been tucked beneath three layers of clothes and four layers of covers cursing Minnesota, cursing winter, cursing Fellerman Financial for laying him off and every other business in Atlanta for not hiring him, hating Jeff and his floozy, hating his friends who forgot about him the second he left town and didn’t even bother to respond to any of his posts on Facebook—and then suddenly he had a lap full of toaster oven.

 “Get up,” Patty declared, “and fix this.”

-That right there was what drove Miles crazy about Patty.
-She didn’t fight with you.
-She just told you what to do with enough butch power to make Wonder Woman herself acquiesce.
+Patty’s not even slightly passive aggressiveness drove Miles crazy.
+She didn’t drop hints or even fight with you.
+She just told you what to do with enough butch power to make Diana Prince acquiesce.
 In contrast, Julie had knocked on his door, nudged him gently, suggesting maybe he could get up.
 She promised she’d have some breakfast for him, that she even had cow milk instead of soy milk, just like he liked.
 Julie had been in every half-hour since nine, cooing and coddling, trying to get Miles out of bed, into a shower, and back into his life.

 Patty didn’t roll that way.
-Patty dumped a toaster oven in your lap and shouted at you until you stopped moping and started working.
+Patty hurled toaster ovens at you and shouted at you until you stopped moping and started working.

 Miles now stood behind the shop, dressed in his long underwear and sweat pants and Patty’s too-big parka, fumbling with frozen fingers as he tried to scrape the baked-on gunk away.
 He could go inside, and probably he should, but he couldn’t bring himself to do so.
 For starters, there really wasn’t room, and more to the point, he went crazy in there.
 He didn’t know why exactly, but it probably had something to do with being surrounded by the detritus of other people’s lives: the HDTVs and stereos and computers and MP3 players that people had purchased when times were better, goods that had ultimately been hocked, one at a time, to buy groceries and gas the car so the previous owners could go cash another unemployment check.
 It all hit a bit too close to the bone.
 So Miles worked outside, where his ego had space to explode, and where, when the cold dictated he had to stop and stuff his hands into his pockets to get feeling back into his fingers, he could stare off into the forest.

 He fiddled with his phone instead, checking his mail and his messages on Facebook.
 There were none in either place.
-He frowned, then scanned through his “Atlanta filter,” which was starting to feel like pouring salt in a wound, but he couldn’t seem to stop himself.
 He scanned through page after page of people who had welcomed him at the bar, who had bought him a round and accepted his, of men he’d slept with and women he’d shopped with.
 He scrolled through the lives of his coworkers and his acquaintances, saw them laughing and kissing and teasing each other about the previous night out.
 They’d give him a quick note if he nudged them, but not once in six months had any of them instigated contact with him—not even the ones who were unemployed like himself.

 Scrolling down a little farther in the feed, Miles saw a name highlighted at the beginning of a notification, and old habits made his heart flutter.
 Then he saw what the notification was, and his heart turned cold.